 Paid Search programs include advertising on search engines using pay-per-click (PPC) and Display ads.
 Retargeting can also be used to stay top of mind with visitors that did not convert.
 Paid Social (e.g. advertising on social platforms like LinkedIn, Facebook and Twitter) offer a similar strategy that leverage the deep targeting capability provided by social media.
 Paid strategies are built around the prospect’s journey and are sent to conversion-optimized landing pages.
 Programs are optimized for ROI and cost-per acquisition considering the lifetime value of a lead.

-Social Media programs start by ensuring social profiles are up to date, optimized, branded and consistently.
+Social Media amplification and engagement starts with social profiles that are up to date, optimized, and branded consistently.
 Social profiles are an additional brand outpost or touchpoint and are often at the top of a search engine results page.
-With profiles optimized, social posts can be developed for publishing and engagement and social channels can be used for personal engagement.
-Blog posts and other content can be amplified on social media and hashtags help expand audience for targeted topics.
+With profiles optimized, social posts can be developed for publishing and engagement and social channels like LinkedIn can be used for 1:1 engagement.
+Blog posts and other content can be amplified on social media and using hashtags will help expand audience for targeted topics.

 Marketing Automation, Calls to Action & Forms

 Website conversions use calls-to-action and forms along with email automation.
 Progressive profiling helps get more information from return visitors.
-We use a number of marketing automation and sales technology platforms including HubSpot, Salesforce, SharpSpring, Pardot, Act-On and Marketo.
-When no effective platform is in place, we can help select the right solution.
-A prefered platform depending on fit is SharpSpring due to its rich functionality and price-performance advantages.
+A number of marketing automation and sales technology platforms provide this functionality including HubSpot and SharpSpring, Pardot, Act-On and Marketo.
+When no effective platform is in place, an objective approach can be used to select the right solution.
+SharpSpring is a strong choice for SMB due to its rich functionality and price-performance advantages.